 We guide fly anglers year-round, all over the state of Washington for trout, steelhead, bass and more.
-We also guide for chinook salmon and steelhead in Southwest Alaska.
 Below are descriptions of our destinations.
 Feel free to contact us for more information or to book a trip.

 When you're from Western Washington winter steelhead fishing runs deep in your soul.
 This isn't easy fishing.
 In fact, it's often cold, wet, dark and mentally and physically challenging.
 But, just the chance to find even a single